desmos-labs/desmos-contracts/contracts/cw721-poap/README.md

 * `start_after`: Position in token id where tokens start after;
 * `limit`: Limitation to list the number of tokens, if unset would be 10 and the maximum is 100.

-Here an example of the message to query all the tokens in the contract:
+Here Here an example meesage to query all the tokens in the contract:
 ```json
 {
     "tokens": {